QIN

 Qin

 In 221 B.C. the western frontier state of Qin, the most aggressive of the Warring States, subjugated the last of its rival states.
-Much of what came to constitute China Proper was now unified for the first time.
+Much of what came to constitute China Proper was now unified for the first time in history.

 Qin aggrandizement was aided by frequent military expeditions pushing forward the frontiers in the north and south.